rosflight/rosflight_docs/docs/user-guide/ros2-setup.md

 # Installing/Setting up ROS2

-You will need to install ROS2 on both the companion computer and the base station laptop.
-Check out the official [ROS2 Installation](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) page for details on how to do this.
+You will need to get ROS2 on both the companion computer and the base station laptop.
+This can be done with a native installation or with [Docker](ros2-setup.md#using-a-docker-container-to-run-ros2).
+To install ROS2 natively, Check out the official [ROS2 Installation](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) page for details.
 Make sure to install both the `ros-humble-desktop` and `ros-dev-tools` packages, or the equivalent packages for your version of ROS2. `ros-humble-ros-base` can be used instead of `ros-humble-desktop` if you don't need GUI tools or the simulation.

 We support all fixed-release ROS2 versions that are not EOL, which currently includes [ROS2 Humble](https://docs.ros.org/en/humble/Installation.html) and [ROS2 Iron](https://docs.ros.org/en/iron/Installation/Ubuntu-Install-Debians.html).
 [ROS2 Rolling](https://docs.ros.org/en/rolling/Installation/Ubuntu-Install-Debians.html) is not fixed-release and is therefore not officially supported.